OmGodse/Notally/README.md

 * Adjustable text size
 * Support for Lollipop devices and up
 * APK size of 1.2 MB (1.6 MB uncompressed)
+* Add notes to your home screen with widgets
 * Color, pin and label your notes for quick organisation
 * Archive notes to keep them around, but out of your way
 * Export notes as TXT, JSON, HTML or PDF files with formatting